A Quick Guide to Traveling in Taiwan

-Who’s going to argue that picking out sightseeing is the funnest part of planning a vacation?
+Who will argue that picking out sightseeing is the most fun part of planning a vacation?
 Not me.
-Scroll through some pretty pictures, pick your favorite spots, make sure you can actually get to the places you picked… Wait, that last one’s not fun.
-But unless you’re aiming to walk everywhere, getting from point A to point B is a key part.
+Scroll through some pretty pictures, pick your favorite spots, and ensure you can actually get to the places you picked… Wait, that last one’s not fun.
+But getting from point A to point B is a key part unless you’re aiming to walk everywhere.
 When I started planning my Big Asian Adventure, I had to do a lot of research on traveling in Taiwan, Japan, and Hong Kong.
-Each country honestly deserves its own how-to-get-around guide, and this one is for Taiwan.
+Each country deserves its own how-to-get-around guide, but this one is for Taiwan transportation.

 NOTE: THIS POST HAS BEEN SPONSORED AND/OR CONTAINS AFFILIATE LINKS THROUGH WHICH I EARN A COMMISSION AT NO ADDITIONAL COST TO YOU.
 SUPPORT A WOMAN-OWNED SMALL BUSINESS (LIKE MINE!)
 TODAY.
 (P.S.
 ALL VIEWS EXPRESSED ARE MY OWN.
 OF COURSE.)